sarahciston/codingcare/_drafts/interviews.md

 <section class="interview" markdown="1">

+## Ada and Dazhi
+### 31.03.2022, accidental interview as casual chat

 A: It's harder to start by doing your own thing.
-The reason I didn't share anything is I dodn't know how to start.
+The reason I didn't share anything is I don't know how to start.
 I still didn't know how to sit down and start.
 I took a class where they taught me.
 Not an assignment but a task outline a constraint so it's easier to think about what you want to do with that makes more sense for beginners.

-D: A space to show off, look at what I've done apsect is annoying.
-Itneresting to think about how are they doing this what are they doing.
+D: A space to show off, look at what I've done aspect is annoying.
+Interesting to think about how are they doing this what are they doing.

 A: A space for ideas more than a space for learning.
 If you have or want to and can on your own, you can get ideas of what you can do with that.
 Or you can show.
 OK

 D: Otter recording.
 THinking about how i want to write a pitch.

 A: knew how but never done creative code. vs ppl who never coded and did art. could figure out but didn't know what to use for what. so many things you can do.
 For someone who doesn't know, giving them a tool where they can learn to do a lot with it, so they can figure out the tools they need.
-Have two in one week be dedicated to something we all do twogether.
+Have two in one week be dedicated to something we all do together.
 Working on a project with people.
 Takes a certain amount of mastery and a separate skill that most people do not teach.

 and the conversations and politics pieces. those convos come around anyways.
 3js or shader coding.

 D: Not excited to do AI. wrung out.
 The brag list in your head.
+What people know to expect of you.

 A: Sharing music has taught me the things you like aren't going to align with what other people are gonna like.

-NLP, datasets,

 NLP done a lot of projects but has never clicked.
 Bad with data, being able to move data around in code doesn't make sense to me.
 This is hell.
 Fitting arrays to a model.
 MOst of my time.
 Cleaning data.
 This is a huge part.
 I don't enjoy this.

-More interest if it's about datasets and ML, sounds funny, buzwords are there and teaching them to critically engage.
+More interest if it's about datasets and ML, sounds funny, buzzwords are there and teaching them to critically engage.

 Version 0.0.0.1 of tender data lab.